Mrnt/OctoPrint-FlashForge/README.md

 - PowerSpec Ultra 3DPrinter 2.0
 - Dremel Idea Builder 3D20, 3D45

+At the current time, plugin will only work with printers that support a connection to a host computer (eg RaspberryPi) via USB.

 These printers are not supported by [Octoprint-GPX](https://github.com/markwal/OctoPrint-GPX).
 Octoprint-GPX works on older printers such as the FlashForge Creator Pro and a few similar printers which use the GPX protocol.

 ## Current Capabilities